abdul-tech-tinkers/dotnet-microservices/01_Assignment/Readme.md

     - Registration of product - add product to product database.
     - DeRegister product - de register product from the product catalog, the de register should not remove the product from catalog,
     - mark the product as active or inactive based on registration or De registration
-    - deregister should also mark the product item as checked out and no more available for usage.
+    - deregister should also mark the product item as checked out and no more available for usage.  = PENDING
   - Include a service api to support CRUD operation for products **ProductsAPI**
     - Create a product
     - Get Active Products